jcv333/germline_exome_pipeline/README.md

 Script is available in the subdirectory `hard_filtering.sh`.

 ## Annotation with Annovar.
 Script is available in the subdirectory `annotation.sh`.
+Additionally, installation of annovar is exemplified in `Script_install_annovar_commandline.sh`.